AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 ## Install required modules

 Depending on your setup, the installation process might be slightly different.
-These extensions add the new feeds and supporting code.
+There are extensions that add the new feeds and supporting code and there is an extension that removes the default prices feed.

 1. Add the following modules to your `composer.json` file: